tarantool/doc/sphinx/book/box/vinyl_diff.rst

     With memtx, the index type can be TREE or HASH or RTREE or BITSET. |br|
     With vinyl, the only index type is TREE.

-    With memtx, field numbers for index parts may be in any order. |br|
-    With vinyl, they must be in order, with no gaps, starting with field number 1.

-    With memtx, for index searches, ``nil`` is considered to be equal to any scalar key-part. |br|
-    With vinyl, ``nil`` or missing parts are not allowed.

     With memtx, temporary spaces are supported. |br|
     With vinyl, they are not.